project-trans/blog/content/posts/case-against-autogynephilia.md

 - American Psychiatric Association.
 (2000).
 Diagnostic and statistical manual of mental disorders(4th ed., text rev.).
 Washington, DC: Author.
 - American Psychological Association Task Force on the Sexualization of Girls.
 (2007).
 Report of the APA Task Force on the sexualization of girls.
 Washington, DC: Author.
 Retrieved September 14, 2010, from <http://apa.org/pi/women/programs/girls/report.aspx>
 - Bailey, J. M. (2003).
 The man who would be queen: The science of gender-bending and transsexualism.
 Washington, DC: Joseph Henry Press.
 - Bailey, J. M., & Triea, K. (2007).
-What many transgender activists don’t want you to know: And why you should know it anyway.
+What many transgender activists don't want you to know: And why you should know it anyway.
 Perspectives in Biology and Medicine, 50, 521–534.
 - Barnes, K. (2001).
 Some observations on autogynephilia.
 Transgender Tapestry, 1(93), 24–62.
-Bettcher, T. M. (2007).
+- Bettcher, T. M. (2007).
 Evil deceivers and make-believers: On transphobic violence and the politics of illusion.
 Hypatia, 22, 43–65.
 - Blanchard, R. (1985).
 Typology of male-to-female transsexualism.
 Archives of Sexual Behavior, 14, 247–261.
 - Blanchard, R. (1988).
 Nonhomosexual gender dysphoria.
 Journal of Sex Research, 24, 188–193.
-Blanchard, R. (1989a).
+- Blanchard, R. (1989a).
 The classification and labeling of nonhomosexual gender dysphorias.
 Archives of Sexual Behavior, 18, 315–334.
 - Blanchard, R. (1989b).
 The concept of autogynephilia and the typology of male gender dysphoria.
 Journal of Nervous and Mental Disease, 177, 616–623.
 - Blanchard, R. (1991).
 Clinical observations and systematic studies of autogynephilia.
 Journal of Sex and Marital Therapy, 17, 235–251.
 - Blanchard, R. (1992).
 Nonmonotonic relation of autogynephilia and heterosexual attraction.
 Journal of Abnormal Psychology, 101, 271–276.